aragon/nest/grants/Bastet/Design.md

 ### Further Considerations

-Storage:
+Storage & Encryption:

 - Electron has libraries for persisting configuration and other in-browser data.
 - Some more advanced features may require a database (i.e. history for events / signing / permissions / auditing; phishing & malware sites / wallets database)

-Radspec:
+Radspec / Transaction readability:

 - [GitHub - aragon/radspec: 🤘 Radspec is a safe alternative to Ethereum's natspec](https://github.com/aragon/radspec)
-- will need to contribute to this project as well
+- will need to contribute to this project as well?

 Security: